TheM1ddleM1n/WaddleClient/README.md

 ## ✨ Why WaddleClient?

 Transform your Miniblox experience with professional-grade monitoring and utility features.
-Built by the community, optimized for performance, and designed with competitive gaming in mind.
+Built by the Dream Team, optimized for performance, and designed with competitive gaming in mind.

 | Feature | Benefit |
 |---------|---------|